 Breathe in the fresh air and walk through the alpine jungles and small streams.
 You will pass through red and pink rhododendron trees as you hike up.
 Pink rhododendron is the state flower of Himachal Pradesh.
 Once you reach Rashol you will see old wooden houses and a beautiful temple in the mid of village.
 Soak in the beauty and witness the magnificent Parvati valley in all its glory.
-Here people worship “Goddess Renuka “(mother of Rishi Parshuram and wife of Rishi Jamdagni) is worshiped by the locals.
+Here people worship “Goddess Renuka“(Mother of Rishi Parshuram and wife of Rishi Jamdagni).
 And no outsider is allowed to touch their temples same as that of other places like Tosh, Malana.
 Rasol is a beautiful village with its own culture and history.
 Here you can see the amazing view of Sar Pass and Khali Pass.
 Rasol is a parallel universe in the splendid morning light.
 Listen to the sound of silence and connect with yourself.

 On the first day, board a comfortable luxury Volvo AC bus starting from Delhi, which will drop you off at Kasol, the base for the hike.
 Relax yourself during the comfortable journey, as you prepare for an adventure-filled day ahead.
 Kasol- It has a minimal population, jazzy restaurants, and picturesque valley.
 An interesting fact about Kasol is that it is inhabited mostly by tourists from Israel.
 According to locals, the town is a hot spot for a lot of young people who finish their compulsory military service in Israel and then escape to the Parvati Valley.
 Experience the “Hippie” and “Shanti” vibe of ‘Little Amsterdam’ in Kasol.